Knowledge base

 Example:

-Modify the schedule using the command crontab -e.
+Modify the schedule using the crontab -e command.

-You can modify the line composed of the script retention-all.sh or retention.sh, these scripts correspond to the launch of your backups.
-Warning: the crons have been designed to avoid issues between backups and multiple deletions.
-Be mindful of the time required for backups and deletions…
+You can modify the line containing the retention-all.sh or retention.sh script; these scripts launch your backups.
+Note: the cron jobs are designed to avoid conflicts between backups and multiple deletions.
+Pay attention to the time required for backups and deletions…

 - Learn more about restic: restic.net